How Artificial Intelligence is Impacting Financial Services & Banking AnalyticsTushar Sonal

 How is AI changing Financial & Banking Services Companies?

 Banks and financial institutions love data.
-They record a vast amount of well-labelled data for purposes such as regulatory and fraud detection requirements.
+They record a vast amount of well-labeled data for purposes such as regulatory and fraud detection requirements.
 They also process extensive external data procured from third-party sources such as those related to credit history.
-This vast goldmine of customer & transactional data accelerates analytics and machine learning possibilities for these organisations.
+This vast goldmine of customer & transactional data accelerates analytics and machine learning possibilities for these organizations.
 AI/ ML algorithms’ accuracy can be directly correlated to the amount of input data.
-Security is a critical concern since the organisations work on sensitive financial data.
+Security is a critical concern since the organizations work on sensitive financial data.

 Increasing fraud prevention and security-